moldach/Transcriptome_Assembly-Annotation/README.md

-# Transcriptome Assembly and Functional Annotation Pipeline
+# Transcriptome Assembly and Annotation Pipeline

 ### Background
 This repo contains a collection of scripts that were used for the _de novo_ assembly of _Acropora gemmifera_ transcriptome.